steven-liou/tailslideReadmeDraft/README.md

 - `natsStream` is the NATS JetStream’s stream name that stores all the apps and their flag rulesets
 - `appId` is the ID number of the app the user wants to retrieve its flag ruleset from
 - `userContext` is the UUID string that identifies the current user
-- `sdkKey` is the SDK key for the Tailslide, it is used as password for NATS JetStream token authentication
+- `sdkKey` is the SDK key for the Tailslide, it is used as a password for NATS JetStream token authentication
-- `redisHost` is the address to Redis database
+- `redisHost` is the address to the Redis database
-- `redisPort` is the port number that Redis database runs on
+- `redisPort` is the port number that the Redis database runs on

-After instantiating a `FlagManager`, the needs to be initialized to asynchronously retrieve the latest, and new ongoing flag ruleset, as well as connecting to Redis database.
+After instantiating a `FlagManager`, the NatsClient and RedisTimeSeriesClient need to be initialized to asynchronously retrieve the latest, and any new flag ruleset data, as well as to connect to the Redis database.

 ---

 ### Using Feature Flag with Toggler

-Once the `FlagManager` is initialized, it can create a `Toggler`, with `newToggler()`, for each feature flag that the developer wants to wrap the new and old features behind.
+Once the `FlagManager` is initialized, it can create a `Toggler`, with `newToggler()`, for each feature flag that the developer wants to wrap the new and old features in.
 A `Toggler`’s `isFlagActive()` method checks whether the flag with its `flagName` is active or not based on the flag ruleset.
 If the flag is active, the new feature will be used.

 ```javascript
   const flagConfig = {